-This blog will be the first of a four-part series posted throughout the month of February.
-Each post will address one of the most common misconceptions about aging in place, followed by the reality.
+This blog post will be the first of a four-part series posted throughout the month of February.
+Each one of the following articles that have a title starting with "Misconception" will address one of the most common misconceptions about aging in place, followed by the reality.

-We often do a great deal of work to protect our families from dangers both inside and outside of our homes.
+Lifeway often does a great deal of work to protect our families from dangers both inside and outside of our homes.
 However, we sometimes overlook one of the best ways to look out for our family – by examining the invisible risks around our home.

 But how can you reduce your risk for dangers you can’t see?
 A great place to start is by addressing common household issues such as contaminants, media access, and emergency preparedness.